US stocks drop as Nvidia and AI superstars keep weakening

 NEW YORK (AP) — The U.S. stock market is slumping on Thursday as Nvidia and other superstars swept up in the mania around artificial-intelligence technology keep weakening.

-The S&P 500 fell 1.1% in midday trading and pulled further from its all-time high set late last month.
-The Dow Jones Industrial Average lost 363 points, or 0.8%, from its own record set the day before, while the Nasdaq composite was down 1.7%, as of 11:15 a.m.
+The S&P 500 fell 1.3% in afternoon trading and pulled further from its all-time high set late last month.
+The Dow Jones Industrial Average lost 471 points, or 1%, from its own record set the day before, while the Nasdaq composite was down 2%, as of 12:14 p.m.
 Eastern time.

 Questions have been rising about how much more superstar AI stocks can add to their already spectacular gains.
 At the start of this month, Palantir was sporting a stunning rise of nearly 174% for the year so far, for example.